Steve Kasper: Coaching career

 Kasper returned to Boston as an assistant coach to Brian Sutter.
 On July 22, 1994, he was named the head coach of the Providence Bruins of the American Hockey League.
-He led the Bruins to the second round of the playoffs before being eliminated from contention.
+He led the Bruins to a 39-30-11 record during the regular season.
+Then leading them to the second round of the playoffs before being eliminated from contention.
 Kasper then again returned to Boston in 1995–96 to replace Sutter as head coach.
 He led the Bruins to a 91-point season.
-After a first round exit to the Florida Panthers and 26 wins in the 1996-97 season, Kasper was fired and replaced by Pat Burns.
+Resulting in a first-round exit to the Florida Panthers.
+The following year the bruins would only win 26 games in the 1996-97 season, Kasper was fired and replaced by Pat Burns.
 This marked the first time in 28 years the Bruins had missed the playoffs.
-On May 3, 2007, Kasper became the new head coach of the Maritime Junior A Hockey League (CJAHL) team, the Yarmouth Mariners.